tyzbit/bitcoin-balance-notifier/README.md

 # bitcoin-balance-notifier
-Notifies if the balance of a bitcoin address changes
+Notifies if the balance of a bitcoin address changes.
+Supports addresses and Extended Pubkeys.

 ## Configuration